biko-73/AjPanel/README.md

 # AjPanel
  Panel Tools 4 enigma2

+ [v3.1.0  ..
+2021-10-22]
+- Fixed an issue with some portal servers when adding channels to a new bouquet.
+..
+NOTE:
+..
+Previously created portal bouquets will not work with this version.
+..
+Please create new ones.
+- Improved refreshing portal frozen movie/series to restore the last played position.
+- Improved IPTV handling:
+..
+Faster search for IPTV files (Portal/Stalker, Playlist, M3U).
+..
+Reading server data from Playlist/Portal/Stalker files including mixed data.
+..
+Checking/Filtering Authorized Servers.
+..
+Finding a name in Live/VOD/Series.
+..
+Channel Info.
+..
+User Account Info.
+..
+Channel name prefix removal.
+- Fixed the issue of getting no internet connectivity on "Vu+ Duo 4K Se".
+- Moved some long processes into Progress Bar (so that they can be cancelled at any point).
+# ----------------------------------------------------------------
 [v3.0.0  ..
 2021-10-15]
 - Added Stalker-Middleware support.
 ..
 Can import portal data from most portal/stalker file formats (one-line portal or multi-MAC lines).